Near Pacolet in Spartanburg County, South Carolina — The American South (South Atlantic)

 The school was built in 1915 by the Pacolet Manufacturing Company for the families living in the Marysville Community of Pacolet.
 The community was made up of the families of the Manufacturing Company’s colored workers, and the school was used to educate the children of the community.

 The front of the building faces south towards Sunny Acres Rd.
 From this angle, the Gabled Ell appearance is seen, with a room built at a right angle to the rest of the structure.
 This room was added to the building some time between 1935 and 1950 to accommodate the growing population of students to the school.
 There are a total of three entrances to the building on the front façade.
 One entrance is located on the original portion of the structure, facing south towards Sunny Acres Rd.
-Two other doors are located on the addition
+Two

 The doors are accessed by a small set of brick stairs that lead up to a covered porch that is supported by three Doric columns on the front-left corner of the porch.
 Located next to this porch on the ground can be seen the semi-circular, block outlined remains of a small landscape area.